-Hulu’s 2019 Upfronts were held on May 1 and while there were plenty of exciting new show announcements, the one we’re especially interested in are the two live-action series birthed from the streaming giant’s partnership with Marvel: Marvel’s Ghost Rider and Marvel’s Helstrom.
+Robbie Reyes was meant to ride on Hulu.
+The streaming service’s 2019 Upfronts were held on May 1, 2019 and while there were plenty of exciting new show announcements, the one we were especially interested in are the two live-action series birthed from the streaming giant’s partnership with Marvel: Marvel’s Ghost Rider and Marvel’s Helstrom.

 Hulu CEO Randy Freer gave insight on what to expect from the two new series and what they would be about, explaining that “together, [Hulu and Marvel] are journeying into a different corner of the Marvel universe: thrillers.

-Kicking off these shows is one of Marvel’s signature characters, Ghost Rider.
+Supposed to be kicking off these shows was one of Marvel’s signature characters, Ghost Rider.
 Ghost Rider roams border towns, exacting justice on those who do harm.
 Following Ghost Rider will be Helstrom, based on two of Marvel’s most complex characters, the children of Satan.”

 As is the case with numerous comic book characters, the mantle of “Ghost Rider” has been taken up by a few men over the course of the character’s comics history.
-Most of us are familiar with [Jonathon “Johnny Blaze” Barton](https://marvel.fandom.com/wiki/JohnathonBlaze(Earth-616), the original Ghost Rider whose story was brought to the big screen in the 2007 Nicolas Cage-led Ghost Rider.
+Most of us are familiar with Jonathon “Johnny Blaze” Barton, the original Ghost Rider whose story was brought to the big screen in the 2007 Nicolas Cage-led Ghost Rider.